Stonegate Mobile Home Estates in Citrus Heights, CA

 • pro Mary is a wonderful manager who runs Stonegate.

-• pro The park is a nice place to live.
+• pro It’s a nice place to come home to.

 Cons

-• pro The pool deck lacks sufficient accessible seating and maneuvering space, making navigation difficult for disabled residents.
+• pro The pool deck has insufficient accessible seating and maneuvering space, hindering mobility-impaired residents.

-• pro The pool is currently down, and the spa has not been fixed in years, which residents find unacceptable.
+• pro The pool is currently down, which is unacceptable for residents.

-• pro The park is described as a horrible living situation, with many residents moving out and management issues cited.
+• pro The living situation is described as horrible, with many residents moving out.

-• pro The manager is described as horrible, and the maintenance worker as lazy.
+• pro The manager Mary is described as horrible, and the maintenance man as lazy.

-• pro There are drug houses in the park, and management has not removed them, endangering residents.
+• pro There are still drug houses in the park that management hasn’t removed.

 Review